ietf-wg-jsonpath/draft-ietf-jsonpath-base/draft-ietf-jsonpath-base.md

 {{Sections 4 and 8 of -json}} identify specific situations that may conform to the grammar for JSON texts but are not interoperable uses of JSON, as they may cause unpredictable behavior.
-The present specification does not attempt to define predictable behavior for JSONPath queries in these situations.
+This document does not attempt to define predictable behavior for JSONPath queries in these situations.

 Specifically, the "Semantics" subsections of Sections